leonardnjura/bookworm/README.md

 What?
 --------
-Uses above technologies to build a frontend andd backend app that provides a web bookstand.
-Humans get to exercise their brains with literature in such categories as bestselling, fictional, most gifted, top rated and african books.
+Uses above technologies to build a frontend and backend app that provides a web bookstand.
+Humans get to exercise their brains with literature in book categories such as bestselling, fictional, most-gifted, top-rated or african.
 Mutations will not persist data.

 Setup
 --------